BakiAbdullah/BakiAbdullah/README.md

 ## About Me 🤵
 - 🔭 I’m currently working on My Portfolio Site
-- 🌱 I’m currently learning NEXT JS || Redux
+- 🌱 I’m currently learning NEXT JS || Prisma
 - 💬 Talk to me about Web Design, JavaScript, and React.

 ## Connect With Me